SachsLab/IntracranialNeurophysDL/data/kjm_ecog/README.md

 # Summary

-This repository contains code and support files to download ECoG data from Kai Miller's repository [(here)](https://exhibits.stanford.edu/data/catalog/zk881ps0522), to load it into Python, and to save it in a common intermediate format.
+This section of the repository contains code and support files to download ECoG data from Kai Miller's repository [(here)](https://exhibits.stanford.edu/data/catalog/zk881ps0522), to load it into Python, and to save it in a common intermediate format.